-Title.
+Title

-This law may be cited as the NCN Election Law, 1998, c.
+1 This law may be cited as the NCN Election Law, 1998, c.
 E-1.
-NTD: All sections would then be renumbered.

-Definitions.
+Definitions

-1. For purposes of this Election Law only, unless expressly otherwise provided, the following terms shall be defined as follows:

-"Board" means any board of an NCN corporation, unincorporated entity or trust whose governing documents, or Chief and Council in the absence of direction in the governing documents, have determined that the directors or trustees are to be elected pursuant to this Election Law.
+- 2 For purposes of this Election Law only, unless expressly otherwise provided, the following terms shall be defined as follows: - "Board" means any board of an NCN corporation, unincorporated entity or trust whose governing documents, or Chief and Council in the absence of direction in the governing documents, have determined that the directors or trustees are to be elected pursuant to this Election Law.